Auto-Fix Tool Reference

 Installation

-The CLI tool is automatically available after installing the package:
+The CLI tool is automatically available after installing the pylint-sort-functions package.

 pip install pylint-sort-functions